-Some varieties, like the common lilac and the Japanese lilac grow into trees that can be as tall as twenty to forty feet.
+Some varieties, like the common and Japanese lilac, grow into trees as tall as twenty to forty feet.
 Bicolor lilac features variegated purple and white flowers.

-Like many other flowers, the Lilac flower meaning is also deeply rooted in Greek Mythology.
-According to Greek mythology, Syrinx was a beautiful nymph known for her chastity.
-Pan, the God of fertility, fields and forests, who looked after the well-being of shepherds and flocks, fell in love with Syrinx.
+Like many other flowers, the lilac is also deeply rooted in Greek Mythology.
+According to Greek mythology, Syrinx was a beautiful nymph known for purity.
+Pan, the God of fertility, fields, and forests, who looked after the well-being of shepherds and flocks, fell in love with Syrinx.

-Some people also connect the lilac to the Sanskrit word ‘nilah’ which means ‘blue’.
+Some people also connect the lilac to the Sanskrit word ‘nilah,’ which means ‘blue.’

 Lilac blossoms also symbolize confidence in someone.
 That makes these flowers wonderful floral gifts for graduation or wishing luck on new ventures.

-Russians believed that holding sweet-scented lilac flowers over a newborn child would bring lasting wisdom.
+Russians believed holding sweet-scented lilac flowers over a newborn child would bring lasting wisdom.
 In the United States, lilac flowers represent the ‘Hearty character’ of people.

 Blue lilac flowers bloom in soft, cool shades of blue.
 They are associated with tranquility and happiness.
 These blue flowers also symbolize a baby boy.
 Blue lilac blossoms have calming and therapeutic properties.

 Magenta is a deep, rich tone of reddish-purple that is symbolic of passionate and unrestrained love.
 Magenta lilacs represent romantic love and the thrill of being alive.

-- White: Like most white flowers, white lilac flowers symbolize innocence, sympathy, divinity, purity, honor, enlightenment, and new beginnings.
+Like most white flowers, white lilac flowers symbolize innocence, sympathy, divinity, purity, honor, enlightenment, and new beginnings.

 Pink is not just for little girls.
 Pink lilac flowers represent love and friendship.
 They can be gifted to friends and partners to express admiration and confidence.

 - Lilacs are edible and are used in several foods and drinks.

-- Due to the hard, dense, wood, lilac wood is used for engraving and making handles for knives, and making musical instruments.
+- Due to the hard, dense wood, lilac wood is used for engraving and making handles for knives, and making musical instruments.

 - Purple lilac is the state flower of New Hampshire.